MartinPankraz/ConVista-DS-SDK-Visualizations/README.md

 Trouble shooting
 ----------------
-Please note that Design Studio's background processing functionality in combination with hideLoadingState on one of the maps will result in strange marker update behaviour.
-It seems like the DS framework doesn't update the extensions hooks correctly.
+Please note that Design Studio's background processing functionality in combination with <i>hideLoadingState<i> on one of the maps will result in strange marker update behavior.
+It seems like the DS framework doesn't update the extension's hooks correctly.
 You may, however use background processing without hiding loading state of the map just fine.

 License
 -------